RJAIN-27/SlackBot-CSC510/Design.md

 ## Bot Description

 The situation presented in the previous section can be eased by introducing our bot system L.I.B.R.A.
-(Library-Intensive Bot for Resource Assistance) which helps the users in understanding the ML APIs of Python in a concise and systematic manner, by responding to the user’s requests.
+(Library-Intensive Bot for Recommendation Assistance) which helps the users in understanding the ML APIs of Python in a concise and systematic manner, by responding to the user’s requests.
 The bot is also primarily developed to aid the users in understanding the dataset, as well as what model has to be applied on the users' dataset, by applying a series of elegant machine learning techniques internally on the dataset.
 This way the users get the solution to their questions all under one roof.

 **The bot is developed to handle the following operations**